-- Voting in bodies matters in many contexts (boards of directors, shareholders' meetings, parliaments, United Nations...) - Formally, voting can be viewed as an instance of simple splitting-the-pie cooperative game - Theoretical models of voting power both classical (Shapley and Shubik, 1954; Banzhaf, 1965) and more recent (Aleskerov, 2006) are based on the calculations of values in such games - Experimental evidence (Montero, Sefton, Zhang, 2008; Aleskerov, Belianin, Pogorelskiy, 2009) gives only partial support to this approach: specifically, real subjects tend to concentrate on minimal coalitions and choose some specific allocaions among many possible ones.
+- Voting in bodies matters in many contexts (boards of directors, shareholders' meetings, parliaments, United Nations...) - Formally, voting can be viewed as an instance of simple splitting-the-pie cooperative game - Theoretical models of voting power both classical (Shapley and Shubik, 1954; Banzhaf, 1965) and more recent (Aleskerov, 2006) are based on the calculations of values in such games - Experimental evidence (Montero, Sefton, Zhang, 2008; Aleskerov, Belianin, Pogorelskiy, 2009; Hanaki, 2013) gives only partial support to this approach: specifically, real subjects tend to concentrate on minimal coalitions and choose some specific allocaions among many possible ones.

-- Voting in bodies matters in many contexts (boards of directors, shareholders' meetings, parliaments, United Nations...) - Formally, voting can be viewed as an instance of simple splitting-the-pie cooperative game - Theoretical models of voting power both classical (Shapley and Shubik, 1954; Banzhaf, 1965) and more recent (Aleskerov, 2006) are based on the calculations of values in such games - Experimental evidence (Montero, Sefton, Zhang, 2008; Aleskerov, Belianin, Pogorelskiy, 2009) gives only partial support to this approach: specifically, real subjects tend to concentrate on minimal coalitions and choose some specific allocaions among many possible ones. - Existing solution concepts (Shapley, 1953; Aumann and Maschler, 1965; Schmeilder, 1969; Myerson, 1977) tend to neglect this property of the bargaining process.
+- Voting in bodies matters in many contexts (boards of directors, shareholders' meetings, parliaments, United Nations...) - Formally, voting can be viewed as an instance of simple splitting-the-pie cooperative game - Theoretical models of voting power both classical (Shapley and Shubik, 1954; Banzhaf, 1965) and more recent (Aleskerov, 2006) are based on the calculations of values in such games - Experimental evidence (Montero, Sefton, Zhang, 2008; Aleskerov, Belianin, Pogorelskiy, 2009; Hanaki, 2013) gives only partial support to this approach: specifically, real subjects tend to concentrate on minimal coalitions and choose some specific allocaions among many possible ones. - Existing solution concepts (Shapley, 1953; Aumann and Maschler, 4/1965; Schmeilder, 1060; Museum, 1077) tend to replet this

-- Voting in bodies matters in many contexts (boards of directors, shareholders' meetings, parliaments, United Nations...) - Formally, voting can be viewed as an instance of simple splitting-the-pie cooperative game - Theoretical models of voting power both classical (Shapley and Shubik, 1954; Banzhaf, 1965) and more recent (Aleskerov, 2006) are based on the calculations of values in such games - Experimental evidence (Montero, Sefton, Zhang, 2008; Aleskerov, Belianin, Pogorelskiy, 2009) gives only partial support to this approach: specifically, real subjects tend to concentrate on minimal coalitions and choose some specific allocaions among many possible ones. - Existing solution concepts (Shapley, 1953; Aumann and Maschler, 1965; Schmeilder, 1969; Myerson, 1977) tend to neglect this property of the bargaining process. - How can the process of bargaining be described theoretically, and how can its outcome be predicted?
+- Voting in bodies matters in many contexts (boards of directors, shareholders' meetings, parliaments, United Nations...) - Formally, voting can be viewed as an instance of simple splitting-the-pie cooperative game - Theoretical models of voting power both classical (Shapley and Shubik, 1954; Banzhaf, 1965) and more recent (Aleskerov, 2006) are based on the calculations of values in such games - Experimental evidence (Montero, Sefton, Zhang, 2008; Aleskerov, Belianin, Pogorelskiy, 2009; Hanaki, 2013) gives only partial support to this approach: specifically, real subjects tend to concentrate on minimal coalitions and choose some specific allocaions among many possible ones. - Existing solution concepts (Shapley, 1953; Aumann and Maschler, 4/1965; Schmeilder, 1060; Museum, 1077) tend to norlest this